bpatrik0601/BProf-Accenture-Kft.-2025-26--Angular-frontend/src/Description.md

 #### 🌐 `FootballService`

 * A dedicated **Angular service** that manages HTTP requests.
-* Communicates with the SofaScore (or similar) public API.
+* Communicates with the SofaScore (by default, but similar ones can also be used) public API.
 * Returns structured match data to the `DashboardComponent` for rendering.

 #### 🏠 `AppComponent`